kneath/notebook/warpspire/html5_flash_fud.md

 I'm not here to say that keeping up with Flash in a performant and reliable fashion is going to be easy for browser manufacturers.
 But let's face it: the internet is one of the most important things to happen to the human race in a long time.

 Browser development is big money and big exposure.
 The only browser developer I know of that gets this is Google.
 A little over a year into the game and they're *destroying* other manufacturers who have been around for more than a decade.
 They get how important this is and they're doing something about it.
+Browser manufacturers need to step up their game in a major way.

 ## I want to say the future is bright...